Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2020-01-09-ConstAddMul.md

 ------

 \\
-Let me first note that this method **does not** help with [catastrophic cancellation](https://en.wikipedia.org/wiki/Loss_of_significance) since the source of that is the erroring error already present in $x$.
+Let me first note that this method **does not** help with [catastrophic cancellation](https://en.wikipedia.org/wiki/Loss_of_significance) since the source of that is the rounding error already present in $x$.

 We can add by an extended precision constant as follows: